pfalcon/awesome-linux-android-hacking/README.md

 First of all, there's `/mnt/sdcard`, which is accessible to default `adb` user.
 However, that filesystem is mounted `noexec`, so it's not possible to run any executables from there.
 However, there's `/data/local` which is both writable and executable.
+On newer Android versions (checked with Android 7), only `/data/local/tmp` is such.

 ### How to get temporary root access on ro.secure=1 devices